HwWobbe/Wip-Main/README.md

 - review the folder structure
   - ensure adequate notes re moving files into folders
     - print the existing material
+      - co-ordinate the Paper and Electronic files - indexing should be merged
     - update the Conference presentation
       - stay aware of the need for a Vision that encomasses:
         - RoC - Federally and for Cities